Job Search Masterclass Specialized Job Searches

 Moving away from relying only on your rights is the only way to stop managers from seeing you as a risk.
 If you only focus on legal rules, you risk being seen as just a person to follow rules for, not a valuable talent to hire.

-By becoming a Workflow Architect, you change your story.
-You are not someone asking for permission to work differently; you are a top professional offering a better way to get things done.
+The shift to Workflow Architect changes your story.
+You are not someone asking for permission to work differently.
+You are a top professional offering a better way to get things done.
 You bring the plan, the tools, and the results.
 Stop waiting for the system to adapt to you.
 Take charge of your work setup, set your own standards, and prove that the way you work is the company's best advantage.

 Start Designing Your Work